tximeta: transcript quantification import with automatic metadata

 because we have included parts of a

-Salmon index directory in the tximeta package itself
+salmon index directory in the tximeta package itself

 for demonstration of functionality in this vignette.